ardiya/HashtagPrediction/README.md

 # Hashtag Prediction

 Hashtag Prediction is a novel predictor that predict hastag from instagram image dataset.
 It uses [HARRISON Benchmark Dataset] from https://github.com/minstone/HARRISON-Dataset as the dataset.
-Different from the way they train, our model will uses inception model that have lower number of parameters and the label will be treated as having relation, similar to our implementation of [RecSys=DAE].
+Different from the way they train, our model will uses inception model that have lower number of parameters and the label will be treated as having relation, similar to our implementation of [RecSys-DAE].
 Depending on the result of the model, an android application will also be made if the execution time is on the tolerable limit.

 ### Tech